Idiopathic intracranial hypertension

 The older term benign intracranial hypertension is generally frowned upon due to the fact that some patients with idiopathic intracranial hypertension have a fairly aggressive clinical picture with rapid visual loss.

-Interestingly as it has become evident that at least some patients present with IIH due to identifiable venous stenosis, some authors now advocate reverting to the older term pseudotumor cerebri as in these patients the condition is not idiopathic 15.
+Interestingly, as it has become evident that at least some patients present with IIH due to identifiable venous stenosis, some authors now advocate reverting to the older term pseudotumor cerebri as in these patients the condition is not idiopathic 15.
 An alternative approach is to move these patients into a group termed secondary intracranial hypertension 15.

 A variety of conditions are known to be associated with idiopathic intracranial hypertension including:

-- doxycycline 2
+tetracyclines, such as doxycycline 2

-Aberrant arachnoid granulations, also referred to as meningoceles, can result in secondary CSF leak can present as rhinorrhea, otorrhea, intracranial hypotension, and recurrent bacterial meningitis 7,9.
+Aberrant arachnoid granulations, also referred to as meningoceles, can result in secondary CSF leaks that can present as rhinorrhea, otorrhea, intracranial hypotension, and recurrent bacterial meningitis 7,9.
 In such patients it is often only after dural repair that intracranial hypertension becomes evident; presumably, the CSF leak from the meningocele normalized pressure 9.

 Imaging of the brain with CT and MRI is essential in patients with suspected idiopathic intracranial hypertension, to exclude elevated CSF pressure due to other causes such as brain tumor, dural sinus thrombosis, hydrocephalus, etc.

-In the absence of a cause for intracranial hypertension, imaging features that support the diagnosis of idiopathic intracranial hypertension include 3,6-9,15:
+In the absence of a cause for intracranial hypertension, imaging features that support the diagnosis of idiopathic intracranial hypertension include 3,6-9,15,23:

-- enlarged arachnoid outpouchings
+enlarged arachnoid outpouchings

-- lateral segments of the transverse sinuses (most important finding)
+lateral segments of the transverse sinuses (most important finding)

-- no evidence of current or remote thrombosis 8
+no evidence of current or remote thrombosis 8

-- slit-like ventricles (relatively uncommon compared to other findings) 15
+slit-like ventricles (relatively uncommon compared to other findings) 15

 increased subcutaneous fat thickness in the scalp and neck 17

 Although bony changes are permanent, the rest are dynamic and may be reversible with treatment 3.